voxel51/fiftyone/docs/source/user_guide/evaluation.rst

     evaluation.

-`Open Images-style evaluation <https://storage.googleapis.com/openimages/web/evaluation.html>`_ provides a few features setting it apart from COCO-style evaluation:
+`Open Images-style evaluation <https://storage.googleapis.com/openimages/web/evaluation.html>`_ provides a few features setting it apart from COCO-style evaluation.
+All parameters unique to Open Images evaluation are defined in the :class:`OpenImagesEvaluationConfig <fiftyone.utils.eval.openimages.OpenImagesEvaluationConfig>`:

 -   Open Images has positive and negative image-level labels indicating which classes of detections to evaluate.
 Other classes are ignored.
 These labels